 Author Conversations: William Ryan And D. E. Meredith

-D E MEREDITH is the author of Devoured and The Devil’s Ribbon , set in Victorian London and featuring pioneering forensic investigators Professor Adolphus Hatton and his assistant Albert Roumande.
-Meredith has travelled far and wide to some of the remotest places on earth which has fuelled her imagination and continuing lust for travel.
+D. E. Meredith is the author of Devoured and The Devil’s Ribbon, set in Victorian London and featuring pioneering forensic investigators Professor Adolphus Hatton and his assistant Albert Roumande.
+Meredithhas traveled far and wide to some of the remotest places on earth which has fueled her imagination and continuing lust for travel.
 After reading English at Cambridge University she became a campaigner for the World Wildlife Fund, and spent ten years working for the environment movement.
 She currently lives on the outskirts of London with her husband and two teenage sons.
 When not writing she runs, bakes cakes and does yoga to relax.

 William Ryan is the Irish author of The Holy Thief (2010), The Darkening Field (2011) and The Twelfth Department (to be published in May 2013),novels set in 1930s Moscow and featuring Captain Alexei Korolev.
 William’s novels have been shortlisted for The Theakstons’ Crime Novel of the Year, The CWA New Blood Dagger and the Kerry Group Irish Fiction Award.
-He lives in London with his wife and son and you can find out more about him and the Korolev novels at www.william-ryan.com.
+He lives in London with his wife and son.

-WR: Your Hatton and Roumande novels are set in a very vivid Victorian London, full of sights and smells and atmosphere.
-I’m always curious as to the methods other writers use to go about reconstructing a particular time and place …
+William Ryan (WR): Your Hatton and Roumande novels are set in a very vivid Victorian London, full of sights and smells and atmosphere.
+I’m always curious as to the methods other writers use to go about reconstructing a particular time and place.

-DM: A journalist called Henry Mayhew provides the Tardis for most nineteenth century-ists and he certainly helped me immerse myself in the sights, sounds and smells of mid Victorian London.
+D. E. Meredith (DM): A journalist called Henry Mayhew provides the Tardis for most nineteenth century-ists and he certainly helped me immerse myself in the sights, sounds and smells of mid Victorian London.
 He was a journalist who wrote a series of newspaper articles about the rookeries – or slums – during the 1850s.
-He hung out on the streets and interviewed mud larks, toshers, muck shifters and the costers of London.
+And he hung out on the streets and interviewed mud larks, toshers, muck shifters and the costers of London.
 He chatted to the flower girls, dress makers and chimney sweeps who struggled to survive what were dangerous and turbulent times.
 Life was incredibly tough.
 Londoners had to be tough too, to survive – just like the Soviet peasants in Korolev’s world.
 In addition to Mayhew, I’ve read numerous histories of Victorian London.

 One of the things I find really impressive about your books is the overwhelming sense of paranoia you create especially around your main character, Korolev.
 Russia in the 1930s feels incredibly real to me as I read your work.
 Did you deliberately try and instil your sense of place via creating a feeling from the off or is this something that gradually created itself through the process of writing your books?